The Vikings Return

 In Manuscript D, both statements are s.a.
 988, but instead of being linked by “and”, as in Manuscript C, they are rendered separately as in Manuscript E.

 Florence of Worcester, s.a.
-988, combines elements of the Anglo-Saxon Chronicle report and Byrhtferth’s story: “Watchet was pillaged by the Danish pirates, who slew the thegn [satrapa] of Devonshire named Goda, Strenwold, a very brave soldier, and several others.
+988, combines elements of the Anglo-Saxon Chronicle report and Byrhtferth’s story: “Watchet was pillaged by the Danish pirates, who slew a thegn [satrapa] of Devonshire named Goda, Strenwold, a very brave soldier, and several others.
 However, the loss was greatest on the side of the Danes, and the English remained masters of the field of carnage.”
 It is possible that Florence simply borrowed from Byrhtferth, but since the latter, as is his style, gives only the vaguest indication of where and when the “savage battle” took place, it may well be that, as suggested by Michael Lapidge, both writers drew independently on the same, now lost, chronicle.[*]

 The terms Dane and Danish should not be thought of in the modern sense, i.e. meaning people specifically from the state of Denmark.
 At this time, to the English, anyone of Scandinavian descent was a Dane.
 The Danes who ravaged Watchet in 988 (and, indeed, the pirates who raided the northern coasts of Devon and Cornwall in 981) may well have been Hiberno-Norse Vikings.